 With the massive population of hungry university students, it shouldn’t be much of a surprise that Hongdae is one of the best places to eat in Seoul.

-Whether you’re looking for the best Korean food or a break from Asian cuisine with some Western favourites, your tastebuds will find their match at one of these best restaurants in Hongdae:
+Whether you’re looking for some of the best local dishes in Seoul or a break from Asian cuisine with some Western favourites, your tastebuds will find their match at one of these best restaurants in Hongdae:

 - Myth Jokbal (23-1, Eoulmadang-ro): A favourite in Hongdae serving up a succulent garlic jokbal (pig’s feet) that’s among the best in the city.